virtual-labs/exp-thermal-stability-of-proteins-iiith/experiment/theory.md

 Continuing from what we have learnt in experiment 6 and 7, the far UV region of a protein circular dichroism (CD) spectrum shows spectral features related to the structure of the backbone of the protein, and is directly relevant to the secondary structural elements that make up the protein structure.
 The spectral signatures can be used to predict the secondary structure makeup of a particular proteins structure as discussed in experiments 6 and 7.
 We can also similarly analyze the protein's secondary structure against **temperature** as the parameters as sighted below i.e. the process of thermal denaturation of protein with CD spectra.

 Far-UV CD spectrum thermal denaturation of lysozyme

 <img src="images/1.jpg">
 <br/>

 This picture is taken from the website of Applied Photophysics Ltd, 21 Mole Business Park, Leatherhead,Surrey KT22 7AG, United Kingdom.

 The above figure illustrates clearly the change in CD signature as a function of temperature.
-Comparison of known CD signatures with the data in this experiment suggests that the initial CD signature is a combination of ¦Á-helical and ¦Â-sheet structure which, on heating, loses much of its ¦Á-helical content to an unfolded state, whilst retaining some ¦Â-sheet character.
+Comparison of known CD signatures with the data in this experiment suggests that the initial CD signature is a combination of Î±-helical and Î²-sheet structure which, on heating, loses much of its Î±-helical content to an unfolded state, whilst retaining some Î²-sheet character.

 **Protein Denaturation**